tonyzhang617/watonomous-challenge/writeup.md

 ### Room for Improvement
 My solution has the following flaws:
 1. The program only recognizes straight lane lines in the center of the image.
 If the vehicle is changing lines and turning in the picture, the program would mostly likely fail.
-2. Only yellow and white lane lines are recognized
+2. Only yellow and white lane lines are recognized.
 3. The program focuses entirely on the lower half of the image.
 Thus if the road is going uphill in front of the vehicle, the lines get cut off.
 4. Only lane line segments are recognized by the program.
 I would like to add the feature for extending the lines.